kongregate/display-list/README.md

 > NOTE: You'll need to have Git installed on your development machine for Unity to be able to download the dependency.
 See https://git-scm.com/ for more information.

-> NOTE: If you're using an older version of Unity, you can still use kongregate-web by copying the contents of `Plugins` into your project's `Plugins` folder.
+> NOTE: If you're using an older version of Unity, you can still use this package by copying the contents into your project's `Plugins` folder.

 If you're using [assembly definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) for your project, you'll need to reference the `Unity.DisplayList.Runtime` assembly in order to access display-list.